 What happens when you change your Instagram username?

-Changing your Instagram username also changes your account URL, which means that any place your account is linked online will now return the error seen above.
-Make sure you update any websites or other social media profiles you have around the web.
+Changing your Instagram username also changes your account URL, which means any website linking to your Instagram account will now return the error seen above.
+Make sure you update any websites or other social media profiles you have around the internet.

 Changing your Instagram username will not reset your follower count, but it may confuse them.

 The good news is that it’s still the same account, so you won’t have to start over from scratch.
-You will still have the same followers, although they may be confused by the change.
-This could lead to lower engagement or unfollows, but that shouldn’t be a concern for users just looking to share photos with friends.
+You will have the same followers, although they may be confused by the change.
+This could lead to lower engagement or unfollows, but that shouldn’t concern users just looking to share photos with friends.

 Everywhere your Instagram account is displayed on Instagram will automatically update, so you don’t have to worry about old posts you’ve commented on linking to a non-existent account.
 However, posts you’ve been tagged in may not be updated, and people looking to tag you in new posts will need to know your new username.

 Why won’t Instagram let me change my username?